Skip to main content

 Report it

-Raise a comment or compliment about a service or decision: Submit a comment or compliment | Cheshire West and Chester Council
+You can also raise a comment or compliment about a service or decision:

 A complaint may be raised when the individual expresses dissatisfaction with the response to their service request, even if the handling of the service request remains ongoing.

-Corporate complaints:
+Corporate complaints

 We will then send you a decision letter.
 This will tell you about what we have found and what we have done to resolve your complaint.